-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 Capital expenditures have been lagging relative to their historical levels as a percentage of GDP.

 Much of this dearth in innovation and productivity, of course, is attributable to "C Suite" management electing to use spare cash and borrowings to fund stock repurchases instead of investing in property, plant, equipment and innovation.
 Worse, companies have even borrowed to purchase their own stock instead of funding innovation or productivity growth.
-(McDonald's, for example, actually lowered its credit rating in order to pursue share repurchases in a reckless effort to stoke EPS).
+(McDonald's (NYSE:MCD), for example, actually lowered its credit rating in order to pursue share repurchases in a reckless effort to stoke EPS).

 The series of earnings misses we anticipate for the fourth quarter of 2016, together with uninspiring forward earnings, will almost assuredly have a sobering effect on the market.